Inventory Discrepancies in Apparel: The 8 Real Causes and How to Fix Each

 Operational signature: discrepancies concentrated on high-velocity SKUs during high-velocity periods, with variance proportional to channel volume.

 Fix: consolidate to one shared inventory record across channels.
-Periodic synchronization between separate stock pools cannot eliminate sync gaps; it can only narrow them.
+Periodic synchronization between separate stock pools cannot eliminate sync gaps.
+It can only narrow them.
 The structural fix is making sync unnecessary.

 5. Allocation conflicts